 So, what we can do is with a single code using loops, we can loop through all the pivot tables on the workbook and refresh them with a single click of the button.

 The below code will loop through each pivot table and refresh them.

 Sub Refresh_Pivot_Tables_Example2() Dim PT As PivotTable For Each PT In ActiveWorkbook.PivotTables PT.RefreshTable Next PT End Sub

 Sub Refresh_Pivot_Tables_Example3() Dim PC As PivotCache For Each PC In ActiveWorkbook.PivotCaches PC.Refresh Next PT End Sub

 Both the codes will do the refreshing of pivot tables.

-Method #5 – Avoid Loading Time by Using Worksheet Deactivate Event
+#4 – Avoid Loading Time by using Worksheet Deactivate Event

-Even if you enter one single dot in the worksheet it tries to refresh the pivot table in VBA.
-So to avoid this we can use the “Worksheet Deactivate” method instead of the “Worksheet Change” method.
+Even if you enter one single dot in the worksheet, it tries to refresh the pivot table.
+So to avoid this, we can use the “Worksheet Deactivate” method instead of the “Worksheet Change” method.

 Deactivate the event updates on the pivot table when moving from one sheet to another sheet.

 This has been a guide to VBA Refresh Pivot Table.
-Here we learn auto-refresh pivot tables using VBA Macros Code along with examples and a downloadable template.
+Here we learn how to auto-refresh pivot tables using excel VBA Macros Code along with examples and a downloadable template.
 Below are some useful excel articles related to VBA –